 So if you don’t mind stove top and you have about 5 minutes or so, this recipe may put you in a mood that satisfies the desire for gingerbread cookies while leaving you’re stomach full… so you can actually make cookies.

 What You’ll Need

-- Milk or milk alternative – I used unsweetened vanilla almond milk
+- 1/2 cup milk or milk alternative (I used unsweetened vanilla almond milk)

-- When the milk is slight hot to touch (not boiling), add half a cup of rolled oats.
+- When the milk is slight hot to touch (not boiling), add 1/2 cup of oats.

 - Keep the burner on low heat, you don’t want these boil and burn on the bottom.

 - Mix in spices to taste.
 I use very small amounts – roughly less than 1/8 of teaspoon of all except cinnamon, I always add a bit more !

 - Immediately remove pot from burner to prevent further cooking/thickening.